 In recovery, you can start facing your fears by analyzing what they are and understanding the cause of them.
 Narrowing down your fears and identifying them in more specific ways can help eliminate some of the generalizations you might make with your fears.
 If there are certain types of people or situations that scare you then you can work through those specific fears rather than a bigger more overwhelming fear.

 Once you have identified some of your fears you should start to become aware of some of the thoughts that are associated with that fear.
-You may talk to yourself in your mind and create a story based on certain fears that is often not true.
+You may talk to yourself in your mind and create a story based on certain fears that are often not true.
 Bring awareness to your thoughts surrounding certain fears and you will begin to see how distorted and negative they are over time.
 Practicing a mindful awareness meditation can help you to become more conscious of the kinds of negative thoughts that can make feelings of fear much worse.

 A helpful method in dealing with fear is to use visualization to imagine yourself in a situation that scares you and go forward with it in your mind.
 If you are able to imagine yourself acting on fears and not experiencing any of the negative consequences that you think might occur then it can help you minimize some of your worries.
 You might feel more confident in reality if you are able to use positive visualization to face your fears and get through them.

-Throughout recovery you will learn coping mechanisms like these and also have opportunities to actually approach problems that cause you feelings of fear.
-The more you are able to get through situations that cause you fear, the more you will feel stronger and balanced in your life so that you can face anything in the future.
+Throughout recovery, you will learn coping mechanisms like these and also have opportunities to actually approach problems that cause you feelings of fear.
+The more you are able to get through situations that cause you to fear, the more you will feel stronger and balanced in your life so that you can face anything in the future.